 Tamale House East

-Family owned and operated since 1958, Tamale House East is home to the popular Mom’s Migas, along with tacos, enchiladas and its eponymous tamales.
-Dine out on the lovely patio and pair your meal with a horchata coffee or Bloody Mary.
+Family-owned and -operated since 1958, Tamale House East is home to the popular Mom’s Migas, along with tacos, enchiladas and its eponymous tamales.
+Dine on the lovely patio and pair your meal with a Mexican iced coffee or mezcal margarita.

 Serrano’s